 Angular components: Higher abstraction level, they do not touch the DOM directly.

-Use html imports for templates
+Use HTML imports for templates

-AngularJS 2.x uses html imports for loading the templates of angular components.
-This helps when the template references other resources like a css stylesheet to resolve relative paths.
+AngularJS 2.x uses HTML imports for loading the templates of Angular components.
+This helps when the template references other resources like a CSS stylesheet to resolve relative paths.

-Bidrectional naming strategy between component classes and template urls
+Bidirectional naming strategy between component classes and template URLs

-In AngularJS 1.x directives, the template url was defined as part of the directive registration in JavaScript.
+In AngularJS 1.x directives, the template URL was defined as part of the directive registration in JavaScript.

-AngularJS 2.x uses a bidirectional naming strategy to connect a component class with its template url and vice versa.
-I.e. Angular can load the component class given a template url but also load the template given a component class.
-This is needed as AngularJS 2.x supports defining angular components as well as custom elements:
+AngularJS 2.x uses a bidirectional naming strategy to connect a component class with its template URL and vice versa.
+I.e. Angular can load the component class given a template URL but also load the template given a component class.
+This is needed as AngularJS 2.x supports defining Angular components as well as custom elements:

-E.g. given the following angular template, Angular first knows about the component module some-component and then needs to load the corresponding template:
+E.g. given the following Angular template, Angular first knows about the component module some-component and then needs to load the corresponding template:

 <template ng-config="some-component"> <some-component></some-component> </template>

-E.g. given the following non angular template that uses an angular custom element some-component, Angular first knows about the template and then needs to load the corresponding component module:
+E.g. given the following non Angular template that uses an Angular custom element some-component, Angular first knows about the template and then needs to load the corresponding component module:

 <link type="import" href="some-component.html"> <some-component></some-component>

-Separate angular components from the underlying DOM element
+Separate Angular components from the underlying DOM element

 TODO